kasperSiteimprove/GridTimeoutRepro/README.md

 # GridTimeoutRepro
-A little program that puts some load on a v4 Selenium grid
+A little program that puts some load on a v4 Selenium grid.
+Based on .Net 5 and tested on Windows 10 and WSL2/Ubuntu 20.04.

 Run `dotnet build` to restore